atennapel/bidirectional.js/README.md

 See `ts-mutable` for the most up-to-date implementation.

 See `scoped.js` for a minimal implementation of type inference for predicative System F.
-See `scoped.fc.js` for a minimal implementation of a bidirectional version of HMF (invariant but impredicative instantiations)
+See `scoped.fc.js` for a minimal implementation of a bidirectional version of HMF (invariant but impredicative instantiations).
+See `nary.js` for the most up-to-date implementation of impredicative System F.